 School districts including Brevard, Flagler, Lake, Osceola, Orange, Seminole and Volusia counties said they would begin releasing the names of all schools with COVID-19 cases at least once a week, as required by the Florida Department of Health.

 Brevard Public Schools began publishing a dashboard of cases connected to school campuses on Sept.
-11. The district will update the dashboard on Tuesday and Friday.
+11. The dashboard updates every Tuesday and Friday.

-The Marion County School District releases a report of cases connect to schools every week on the district website.
-As of Sept.
-10, there were 24 positive cases connected to campuses and 104 students and/or staff in quarantine.
+The Marion County School District releases a report of cases connected to schools every week on the district website.

 Osceola County Public Schools began releasing a spreadsheet of cases and those in quarantine the first week of September.

-In Volusia County, where the school district provides updates on Wednesday and Friday of each week, there have been 14 student cases and 5 staff positive cases for the past week weeks as of Sept.
-11.
+In Volusia County, the school district provides updates on Wednesday and Friday of each week.

 About this project

-This database is updated and maintained by News 6 and ClickOrlando.com staff with information provided by the school districts through public records requests.
+This database is updated and maintained by News 6 and ClickOrlando.com staff with the information provided by the school districts through public records requests and the Florida Department of Health reports.